swiftlang/swift-evolution/proposals/nnnn-defer-async.md

 This change is additive and opt-in.
 Since no `defer` bodies today can do any asynchronous work, the behavior of existing code will not change.

+## ABI compatibility

+This proposal does not have any impact at the ABI level.
+It is purely an implementation detail.

+## Implications on adoption

+Adoping asynchronous `defer` is an implementation-level detail and does not have any implications on ABI or API stability.

 ## Alternatives considered

 ### Require some statement-level marking such as `defer async`